Comparing PCI to PXI Switching Systems

-We off a variety of switching systems in PCI format.
-These control bases are similar to PXI (which uses the PCI bus), but the mechanical format is different.
-PCI uses the familiar slots seen on desktop PCs.
-The availability of these slots on modern desktop machines is declining in favor of PCIe slots.
-However, a large industry is based around industrial PCs, which continue to prefer the PCI format.
-For that reason, we offer PCI-based switching systems and resistance simulators.
+Pickering interfaces offers a variety of switching systems in PCI PCI Products.
+The control basis of these is very similar to PXI (which uses the PCI bus) but the mechanical format is different.
+PCI uses the familiar slots seen on desk top PC's.
+The availability of these slots on modern desk top machines is declining in favour of PCIe slots, however there is a large industry based around industrial PC's which continue to prefer the PCI format.
+For that reason Pickering interfaces offers some of their switching systems and resistance simulators in PCI format.

 The most common reasons for choosing PCI in preference to PXI are: